Sans plomb (film): Music

-Costello songs which are used in the film are: 'Big Boys', 'Beyond Belief', 'Shot with his own gun', 'Shabby doll', 'Alison', 'Waiting for the end of the world', 'Red Shoes', 'Favourite Hours', 'Complicated Shadows', and 'Poor Fractured Atlas'.
-'Je voulais te dire que je t'attends' by Michel Jonasz and 'Jour après jour' by Jean-Loup Dabade are also quoted.
+The Costello songs used in the film are "Big Boys", "Beyond Belief", "Shot with His Own Gun", "Shabby doll", "Alison", "Waiting for the End of the World", "Red Shoes", "Favourite Hours", "Complicated Shadows", and "Poor Fractured Atlas".
+"Je voulais te dire que je t'attends" by Michel Jonasz and "Jour après jour" by Jean-Loup Dabade are also quoted.
 The rest of the soundtrack is by long-time Costello collaborator, and Téodori's husband, Steve Nieve.

+Production

+Filming took place in the Tarn department.